-Over the course the 20202 seasons Tony Martial’s center-forward performances have rewarded him with praise from unexpected sources.
+Over the course of the 20202 seasons, Tony Martial’s center-forward performances have rewarded him with praise from unexpected sources.
 He’s improved on things like:

-Roy Keane, a Manchester United legend has also been one to question whether Martial is the player to lead the line, however, Martial’s recent season lead Keane to say “We have definitely seen tsomething more out of him (Martial) in terms of things I didn’t think he had in his locker such as that desire” (Sky Sports).
+Roy Keane, a Manchester United legend and a former United captain has also been one to question whether Martial is the player to lead the line, however, Martial’s recent season lead Keane to say “We have definitely seen something more out of him (Martial) in terms of things I didn’t think he had in his locker such as that desire” (Sky Sports).

 As you know I’m not the biggest statistic fan but I don’t mind them when they’re used in the right context and not just to suit an agenda.
 Statman Dave Tweeted: “Between returning from injury on October the 27th and the end of the 19/20 season, Anthony Martial scored 15 Premier League goals – the only player who scored more in that period was Danny Ings (18).

-Remember Bruno Fernandez only came in January before that, Man Utd wasn’t making many chances at all.
+Remember Bruno Fernandes only came in January before that, Man Utd wasn’t making many chances at all.

-Anthony Martial is an underrated player, his link up and his hold up play is looked over.
+Anthony Martial is an underrated player, his link up and his hold-up play is overlooked.
 Most importantly, he can finish and his shot/goal ratio proves that.
-He might not have had high scoring seasons with last season being the first time he’s finished with more than 20+ goals but I’m confident with Tony Martial playing as Man Utd’s number 9 he will get 20 Premier League goals a season minimum.
+He might not have had high-scoring seasons with last season being the first time he’s finished with more than 20+ goals but I’m confident with Tony Martial playing as Man Utd’s number 9 he will get 20 Premier League goals a season minimum.